Intel in Arizona

 Investing in Arizona

 Intel established a presence in Arizona in 1979, and began operations in Chandler the following year.
-With about 11,700 employees, Intel Arizona is the company’s second largest site in the U.S., and is the largest employer in Chandler.
+With more than 11,000 employees, Intel Arizona is the company’s second largest site in the U.S., and the largest employer in Chandler.
 According to a recent study conducted by Arizona State University, the total employment impact of Intel’s operations on the Arizona economy is estimated to be more than 54,000 jobs.

 Intel's Environmental Stewardship

 Intel’s manufacturing and R&D facilities feature energy and water conservation measures that exemplify Intel's long track record of environmental stewardship.
 Intel's new construction standards have been designed to meet or exceed Leadership in Energy and Environmental Design (LEED) Gold criteria.
 Intel's new R&D facility in Chandler was awarded LEED Gold certification in 2014.